You don’t choose the trap life, the trap life chooses you. – Anonymous.

 The bathroom is a crime scene; only to be used when necessity dictates, while the bed, on the other hand, is where all the magic happens.
 It is here that Team Mafisi, more often than not, get their hands on another man’s future wife.
 Who knows?
 Maybe even their own.

 I didn’t have a lot the day I moved in.
-In fact, I lacked most basic necessities but I couldn’t notice my deprived status.
+In fact, I lacked bare necessities but I couldn’t notice my deprived status.
 Just having “my” own digs was more than enough.

 Moving in is slightly hectic.
 Your boys are always surprisingly MIA but it’s better that way.
 If they were around, you would get nothing done.

 Ladies have their girlfriends who are more than ready to help them in converting their traps into homes.
-Even if their friends aren’t around, there’ll never lack thirsty neighbors who’ll be quite chivalrous.
+Even if her friends aren’t around, there’ll never lack thirsty neighbors who’ll be quite chivalrous.

 Once I had settled in, I went around informing any girl who cared to listen of my new social status.
 Home owner.
 I expected the annunciation to be followed with commotion at my door.
 It didn’t.
 My seventy two virgins didn’t show up.
 They never have (balancing tears).